About the Social Psychology Program

 NEWS: Our social psychology program was recently ranked as one of the top social psychology programs in terms of research impact (Nosek et al., Sept 2010, Personality and Social Psychology Bulletin).

 The social psychology program is designed to train students in conducting and communicating high-quality psychological research.
 As a graduate student in the social psychology program, you will have the opportunity to collaborate closely with one or more faculty members in ongoing research projects, from conception to publication.
 In the first year, students begin a research project under the supervision of one of the faculty.
 Often, this first year research project broadens into the topic of a masters’ thesis.
 As students progress through the graduate program, they are encouraged to pursue additional collaborative and independent research projects, culminating in a dissertation project that reflects the students’ unique interests and expertise.

 In their first two years, graduate students take a number of graduate courses and seminars that cover current research in social and health psychology, research methods, and advanced statistical methods.
 Graduate students learn how to use observational, survey, and experimental methods to conduct research in both the field and laboratory.
 Many students in the social program also elect to gain additional training by pursuing minors in health and/or quantitative psychology.

-Faculty and students in the social program also meet once a month for the “social brownbag”.
+Faculty and students in the social program also meet regularly for the “social brownbag”.
 In the brownbag, students and faculty present research ideas, learn about current research trends, review journal articles, and discuss issues relevant to professional and career development.

 Graduate Courses in Social Psychology